Dimension Detectives

 truly understand what they’re doing

-Understanding beats memorising and this course helps students move:
+Understanding always beats memorising and this course helps students to move:

 🔁 From Mimics → to Thinkers